rudijs/koa-json-logger/README.md

 Success and Error logs will have their own file (two files).

+In the node env of development errors will also be output to the console.

+500 error responses are logged in full detail but the HTTP user response will always be only 'Internal Server Error'.

+<500 and >=501 error responses are logged and passed through as is to the user in the HTTP reponse.

 Higher level goals are:

 - Create uniform success and error log entries in JSON format for centralized logging
-- In particular the ELK stack (Logstash, Elasticsearch and Kibana)
+- In particular tested and used with the ELK stack (Logstash, Elasticsearch and Kibana)
 - A unique ID (RFC4122 uuid v4) is also created for each log entry.
 - This uuid can be used in other application logs, which end up in ELK, so you can correlate the request or error to other custom log entries.